Donald Trump Jr. Had Direct Contact With WikiLeaks During Campaign

 WikiLeaks was founded by Australian computer programmer Julian Assange, who rose to global prominence in 2010 when he published damning classified information about Chelsea Manning and video from the Afghanistan war.

-Since 2012, Assange has been seeking asylum in the Ecuadorian embassy in London since 2012 in an effort to avoided an arrest warrant in Sweden on sexual assault charges.
+Since 2012, Assange has been seeking asylum in the Ecuadorian embassy in London, in an effort to avoided an arrest warrant in Sweden on sexual assault charges.
 Those charges were dropped earlier this year.

 U.S. intelligence agencies believe WikiLeaks served as a conduit for Russian efforts to sway the election through the release of hacked emails.
 An intelligence assessment put out in January concluded "with high confidence" that the GRU, Russia's foreign intelligence agency, "relayed material it acquired from the [Democratic National Committee] and senior Democratic officials to WikiLeaks."